Well, this is awkward…

 Don’t say: Well, this is awkward…

 4. You accidentally click reply instead of forward

 The only thing you can do in this situation is come clean.
 Take the person in question aside and express your sincere regret in making the mistake.
-Apologise for any offence caused, listen to their reaction, and say that you hope both parties can now move on from this issue.
+Apologise for any offence caused, listen to their reaction, and move on.

-From your personal point of view, the thing you should take most from this situation is learning to ask yourself about what the consequences would be if your message ended up in the wrong inbox – every time you send an email.
-You should also take care to learn the important difference between ‘reply’ and ‘forward’.
+From your own point of view, you’ll probably be a lot more cautious before sending messages in future (and/or learn the important difference between ‘reply’ and ‘forward’).
 Alternatively, if you’re using G-Mail, you might want to take note of the ‘Undo Send’ feature ahead of time.

 Do say: I’m very sorry, this won’t happen again.